 You may be one of those farmers who is so worried about where the money is coming from for next year you can’t fathom thinking about two generations from now.
 You may even figure each generation can take care of themselves because you did.

 if you are working so hard to build it,

 who are you building it for?

-Maybe you don’t have an answer – maybe the answer is easy.
+Maybe you don’t have an answer – or maybe the answer is easy.
 Either way, think about this situation:

-You work your tail off to get by but don’t have things setup for the next generation and they lose it because they can’t hang on.
+You work your tail off to get by but don’t have things set up for the next generation and they lose it because they can’t hang on.
 Costs are going up, not down.
-Inflation is at all time highs.
+Inflation is at all-time highs.
 It’s not going to get easier, it’s only going to get harder for the next generation.